 \textbf{Medical Errors} Medical errors encompass factually incorrect content related to established medical knowledge, principles, or clinical practice.
 The definitions of each error type in \datasetname{} are as follows: \begin{itemize} \item \textbf{Conceptual Error:} Incorrect explanations of medical concepts, disease mechanisms, or drug actions; treatment recommendations that contradict established clinical guidelines; or inaccurate medication instructions (e.g., dosage, frequency).
 This category also encompasses errors in standard reference values for clinical data, such as laboratory test ranges or clinical scoring systems (e.g., GCS, APGAR). \item \textbf{Terminological Error:} Use of non-standard, obsolete, or erroneous medical terminology.
 This includes incorrect translations or mappings between medical terms across different languages (e.g., Chinese and English). \item \textbf{Temporal Error:} Errors in the chronological sequence of medical events or processes.
 Examples include misordering clinical procedures (e.g., administering post-operative medication pre-operatively), misrepresenting disease progression timelines, or describing developmental stages out of sequence. \item \textbf{Others (Medical):} A residual category for medical errors not classifiable within the above types.
 This includes failures to convey critical safety warnings, flawed clinical reasoning (e.g., broken causal chains between symptoms and diagnoses), or misrepresentation of risk factors. \end{itemize}

-\textbf{Non-Medical Errors} Non-medical errors include factual inaccuracies that are not domain-specific to medicine. \begin{itemize} \item \textbf{Citation and Sourcing Error:} Fabrication or misrepresentation of sources, including citing non-existent literature, providing inaccurate citation details, or inventing data sources. \item \textbf{Biased Content Error:} Content that reflects or promotes bias by perpetuating stereotypes related to social identity in diagnoses or treatment recommendations, or employing language that reinforces social prejudice. \item \textbf{General Factual Error:} Factual inaccuracies in non-medical background information, encompassing errors related to history, geography, basic scientific principles, or general world knowledge. \item \textbf{Others (Non-medical):} A residual category for other non-medical issues, including ethical or legal violations (e.g., privacy breaches, suggesting illegal acts), undisclosed commercial promotion, or severe linguistic incoherence that fundamentally obstructs comprehension. \end{itemize}
+\textbf{Non-Medical Errors} Non-medical errors encompass factual inaccuracies that are not specific to the medical domain. \begin{itemize} \item \textbf{Citation and Sourcing Error:} Fabrication or misrepresentation of sources, including citing non-existent literature, providing inaccurate citation details, or inventing data sources. \item \textbf{Biased Content Error:} Content that reflects or promotes bias by perpetuating stereotypes related to social identity in diagnoses or treatment recommendations, or by employing language that reinforces social prejudice. \item \textbf{General Factual Error:} Factual inaccuracies in non-medical background information, encompassing errors related to history, geography, basic scientific principles, or general world knowledge. \item \textbf{Others (Non-Medical):} A residual category for other non-medical issues, including ethical or legal violations (e.g., privacy breaches, suggesting illegal acts), undisclosed commercial promotion, or severe linguistic incoherence that fundamentally obstructs comprehension. \end{itemize}